27

 27 January 2022 19:21

-At work, I often deal with PDF files - merging files and compressing them.
-In order not to reboot into Windows, where I previously used the "PDF tools free" utility, I automated this process by selecting the appropriate commands for batch conversion and processing of PDF to JPEG, JPEG to PDF, PDF to PDF (reducing file size).
+At work, I often have to work with PDF files - merging files and compressing them.
+In order not to reboot into Windows, where I previously used the "PDF tools free" utility, I automated this process by selecting the appropriate commands for batch conversion and processing of PDF to JPEG, JPEG to PDF, PDF to PDF (compression).

 Item Function Terminal command